View Ruth Corbitt's Obituary on Jacksonville.com and share memories

 |

-Ruth Corbitt passed away peacefully on July 15, 2019 at the age of 92 in Jacksonville, Florida.
-She was a longtime resident and business woman in the Jacksonville community.
-Ruth was blessed by many friends and a full life, but her greatest love was for her family.
+Ruth Corbitt passed away peacefully on July 15, 2019, at the age of 92 in Jacksonville, Florida.
+She was a longtime resident and businesswoman in the Jacksonville community.
+Ruth was blessed by many friends and full life, but her greatest love was for her family.
 She is survived by her loving family, daughter Carol Harrison (Ron), son David Corbitt, her cherished grandson, Joel Harrison, and Clarissa Seseberry, the friend she considered as close as a sister.

 Per her wishes, a private family service will be held as a celebration of life conducted by Reverend Rick Blythe.